salilab/imp/doc/tutorial/rnapolii_2.md

 Stage 2 - Representation of subunits and translation of the data into spatial restraints {#rnapolii_2}
 ========================================================================================

 In this stage, we will initially define a representation of the system.
 Afterwards, we will convert the data into spatial restraints.
-This is performed using the script `rnapolii/modeling/modeling.py` and uses the [topology file](topology_file), _topology.txt_, to define the system components and their representation parameters.
+This is performed using the script `rnapolii/modeling/modeling.py` and uses the
+\link IMP::pmi::topology::TopologyReader topology file \endlink, `topology.txt`, to define the system components and their representation parameters.

 ### Setting up Model Representation in IMP